 Robert Wahl is an entering PhD student in Musicology at the University of California, Riverside.
 He holds a Master’s Degree in Musicology from California State University, Long Beach where he studied the music of Paraguayan guitarist Agustín Barrios Mangoré.
 Robert will continue his studies in Musicology at UC Riverside with a focus on guitar in Ibero-American Music.
 During his studies, he also enjoys playing and performing classical guitar with any free time he finds.

 CALL FOR SUBMISSIONS

 The Otto Mayer-Serra Award for Music Research

-The University of California Riverside and the Center for Iberian and Latin-American Music (CILAM) call for submissions for the Otto Mayer-Serra Award, given annually for the best unpublished articles on any aspect of Iberian or Latin American Music.
+The University of California, Riverside, and the Center for Iberian and Latin American Music (CILAM) call for submissions for the Otto Mayer-Serra Awards, given annually for the best unpublished articles on any aspect of Iberian or Latin American Music.

 A completed application will consist of the following:

-- Authors of articles to be considered for the award should submit one complete copy in word doc or pdf format as an attachment to an email addressed to Leonora Saavedra (email@example.com).
+- Authors of articles to be considered for the awards should submit one complete copy in word doc or pdf format as an attachment to an email addressed to Walter Clark (firstname.lastname@example.org).
 Articles should not exceed 40 pages, inclusive of references, illustrations, and musical examples.
 All material should be double-spaced, in 12-point Times New Roman Font, with margins of at least one inch.

 - To allow for the anonymous review of submissions, the author’s name should appear only in the cover letter, which should also contain the full title of the submission and all relevant contact information.
 Authors should avoid identifying themselves in the manuscript itself (title page, header, notes) or in the file information.